 Driving on the Autostrada or Toll Road

-The maximum speed limit is 130 kilometers per hour but on some parts of the autostrada the maximum speed is 110, and may be as low as 60 on some curvy stretches, so watch for posted speed limit signs.
-When you exit the autostrada, you will pay a toll (take a ticket as you enter).
-US credit cards do not always work at the toll booth so be sure you have cash with you.
-See more Tips for Driving on the Autostrada, including how to find the toll cost.
+The maximum speed limit is 130 kilometers per hour but on some parts of the Autostrada, the maximum speed is 110 and may be as low as 60 on some curvy stretches, so watch for posted speed limit signs.
+When you exit the Autostrada, you will pay a toll (take a ticket as you enter).
+US credit cards do not always work at the toll booth so have cash with you.
+There are more Tips for Driving on the Autostrada, including how to find the toll cost.

 Driving on Sundays